 All applications for CRD Arts & Culture grants are reviewed and adjudicated by a group of volunteer citizen representatives—the Arts Advisory Council (AAC).
 Staff work with the AAC to ensure that adjudication teams reflect the diversity of applicants, sometimes bringing in guest adjudicators.

-• Twenty two years of CRD Arts & Culture (timeline)
+Development of the CRD Arts & Culture Strategic Plan (2024-2027)